dhrtiradha/ThreeApplications/README.md

 > [!IMPORTANT]
 > The whole thing is in a loop and will give you a choice untill you decide to turn off the radio.

-# Hope, it was fun!
+# Hopefully, it was fun!
 Have a nice day.